darosh/vuetifyjs-dynamic-theme-example/README.md

 ## Browser issues

-Probably fixable by IE and edge specific CSS queries.
+Theme switch is disabled by feature and browser detection where needed.

 ### IE